-The intensive service delivery for transition-aged youth is to ensure preparedness to live independently with community support and understand how to navigate life.
+The intensive service delivery for transition-aged youth ensures their readiness to live independently with community support and their understanding of navigating life.
 DCS and the OYS providers will assist youth in their transition out of foster care and into adulthood.

-Further guidance can be found in the Older Youth Services policy, Chapter 11: Section 01 Older Youth Services.
+The Older Youth Services policy, Chapter 11: Section 01 Older Youth Services, provides further guidance.